cosparks/event_wizard/README.md

 alcohol, cost of any rentals needed for the show, etc.
 - I want the software to tally expenses and compute projected revenue for a concert
 - I want to edit events: change dates or any other information stored in an event
-- I want to be able to come back to and edit an event which I've saved in my schedule
+- I want to be able to save my shows so I can come back and edit them at a later time

-#### User 3:
-- I want to enter the date and time of a number fo different upcoming job interviews with different dates, times and locations
-- I want to set a different level of importance for each interview
-- I want to be able to view all the different interviews ordered by importance, and also by time